 Using Enugu State as a case study, Omeh, Ebele, and Ebikabowei (2021) investigate the effects of decent job and computer education on economic growth in Nigeria.
 A standardized questionnaire was used to randomly pick 250 responders.
 The data was analyzed using the Ordinary Least Square (OLS) approach.
 The study's findings demonstrated that economic growth was significantly impacted by computing education.
 Economic growth was also found to be significantly impacted by social security and employment possibilities.
 While remunerative employment had a negative and negligible effect on economic growth, working conditions had a positive and negligible effect.
 In order to promote decent work, computer education, and the development of human and physical capital, the study suggested that supportive policies be adopted.
 The inclusion of mandatory ICT/computer education classes in the country's one-year National Youth Service Corp (NYSC) program is one specific policy that should be implemented to promote computing education.

 In 2019, Crane, Soundararajan, Bloomfield, Spence, and LeBaron investigated the relationship between decent work and economic growth in the garment industry in South India.
 According to the survey, the industry is at a turning point.
 Its three primary labor concerns, despite decades of expansion, are labor shortages, competitive threats from lower-cost producing nations, and issues with decent work's reputation.
 Employers, unions, and employees all share the industry's general perception that wages and working conditions have improved in the cluster and that the most severe kinds of exploitation are now less common.
 But there are still many different ways that exploitation occurs.
 The most prevalent types of exploitation are verbal abuse, absence of contracts, health and safety breaches, physical and mobility restrictions, poor wages, gender discrimination, and limited chances for collective bargaining and association.
 Some, but not much, evidence of child labor, forced labor, and bonded labor exists.
 According to the paper, the industry and its stakeholders should collaborate to develop a shared Vision 2030 and associated goals in order to address decent employment and economic growth in the sector.
 It ought to be applied to foster consensus on a common strategy and provide the cluster with a means of external branding.
 A multi-stakeholder committee should be formed to manage the Vision 2030 initiative.
-According to the paper, this process should be formalised, made inclusive, and supervised by an independent body or chair.
-Vision 2030 should prioritise freedom of mobility, health and safety, and the growth of worker-driven social responsibility.
+According to the paper, this process should be formalized, made inclusive, and supervised by an independent body or chair.
+Vision 2030 should prioritize freedom of mobility, health and safety, and the growth of worker-driven social responsibility.

 Between 2010 and 2018–19, Nwanakwere and Ogwumike (2020) examined Nigeria's progress towards achieving Sustainable Development Goal 8.
 They assessed each indicator's performance across the country using the methodology of Bertelsmann Stiftung and the Sustainable Development Solutions Network (SDSN).
 According to the data, Nigeria is only halfway to reaching SDG 8, and all indicators are struggling to meet the goals.
 The experts recommended increasing R&D and technology investment to increase innovation and production efficiency.